Bumper snowfall sees Europe’s ski resorts open early

 Some slopes have reported over a metre of fresh snow in the last week, and more is on the way.

-Ski season could start early in some places as resorts across Europe have welcomed bumper snowfall.
+Ski season is starting early in some places as resorts across Europe have welcomed bumper snowfall.

-After persistently warm weather in October, the Alps have seen chilly weather and heavy snow in the first weeks of November.
+After persistently warm weather in October, the Alps saw chilly weather and heavy snow in the first weeks of November.

-According to holiday company Ski Solutions, next week promises a “winter wonderland” of up to 50cm of snow forecast in Alpine destinations including Crans Montana, La Plagne, Chamonix and Saint Anton.
+Some slopes reported over a metre of fresh snow early in the month, although recent bad weather has caused snow to melt at lower altitudes and seen heavy flooding.

+"There is no longer any snow below 1,500-1,700 metres of altitude and there has been a drop in snow cover in the 1,500-2,500m range", summarizes Gilles Brunot, responsible from Météo France in Chamonix.

-“Storms have been piling into the Alps for the last two weeks, with snow accumulations of more than 100cm quite widespread now on the upper slopes,” managing director Ian McIlrath told Travel Weekly.
+“Storms have been piling into the Alps for the last two weeks, with snow accumulations of more than 100cm quite widespread now on the upper slopes,” holiday company Ski Solutions' managing director Ian McIlrath told Travel Weekly.

 “This will ensure a solid base for the winter ahead, and with a lot more snow in the forecast, it’s shaping up to be one of the best starts to the winter ski season that I can remember.”